Bookkeeping Cleanup

 How far back can you catch errors?

-I always look back to whatever year makes sense to catch errors and fix them.
+I perform a deep forensic review of your history to catch errors and fix them.
 Whether it's one year or five, my goal is to ensure your historical data is pristine before we move forward.

-Will you teach me how to manage my books?
+Will you educate me on how to manage my books?

 Yes!
-I don't just do the work; I teach the owners.
+My approach is highly educational.
 I want you to understand the "why" behind the numbers so you can make better business decisions with confidence.

 About the Author

-Wiyao is the Founder and Lead Accountant at Fiscal Integrity Group.
-With extensive experience in tax strategy, accounting, and fractional CFO services, he helps Los Angeles business owners optimize their finances, minimize tax liabilities, and scale with confidence.
+Fiscal Integrity Group is a leading financial advisory firm in Los Angeles.
+With extensive experience in tax strategy, accounting, and fractional CFO services, we help business owners optimize their finances, minimize tax liabilities, and scale with confidence.

 Ready to get your finances in order?